 In Southeast Asia the fresh leaves are commonly chewed, often continuously, by workers or manual laborers seeking a numbing, stimulating effect.
-Plants grown in subtropics are weak in late winter and spring, but potent in late summer autumn and early winter.
+Other species in the Mitragyna genus are used medicinally in Africa.

 It grows in USDA Zone 9-11.
 If you live in a region with cold temperatures, it is important to protect your kratom plants by bringing them indoors during cold weather.